Frangelico: Appearances in media

 The artist Jeff Koons reproduced two Frangelico advertisements, "Stay in Tonight" and "Find a Quiet Table", in his 1986 Luxury & Degradation series of paintings and sculptures based on the role of alcohol in culture.
 According to Koons he used the Frangelico ads to "defin[e] a $45,000 and up income", in contrast to other works in the series which correspond to lower income levels.

-Frangelico was a featured brand on the AMC advertising reality show The Pitch in Season 1, Episode 6.